boonchu/frontend-app/README.md

 # Personal-Website
-Node js version of a personal website that cloned from devon crawford's project.
+Node js version of a personal website was cloned from devon crawford's project.
 This is still in at early development and is not the live version of the site.

 # Get started